The 100 yard Henry Rifle Range

 - When a month has 5 Saturdays, the last Saturday is closed for black powder shooters between 10am and noon.

 - 1st Thursday of month from 9 am to noon the rifle range is closed for work parties and regular maintenance.

 Always check the calendar for sudden and unplanned closures before setting out.
 We aim to get this information posted as soon as possible.

 Range Access and Fees

-- Members without keys will not have access without being a guest of another member who has paid the range fee (has a key), and will also be required to purchase a range pass for the lower sum of $5.
+- Members without keys will not have access without being a guest of another member who has paid the range fee (has a key).

 - Range passes with instructions should be on the range, if none are present, please attend the residence (mobile home) on site to purchase them.